TRReeve/scalasparketl/README.md

 Main Classes

-#main workbook with queries
+Main workbook with queries /home/treeve/virgindatatest/src/main/scala/Main.scala
-/home/treeve/virgindatatest/src/main/scala/Main.scala

 Also contains outputs of the data if you are unable to run the programme

-#API requests and JSON transformation
+API requests and JSON transformation /home/treeve/virgindatatest/src/main/scala/APIutls.scala
-/home/treeve/virgindatatest/src/main/scala/APIutls.scala

 Spark functions and configurations /home/treeve/virgindatatest/src/main/scala/SparkUtils.scala

-#INSTALLATION
+INSTALLATION

 #1.
 Build the docker environment